David Hanson, Baron Hanson of Flint: First steps (1992–1997)

-In parliament he was a member of the Welsh affairs select committee from 1992 until he joined the public accounts committee in 1996.
+In the Commons he was a member of the Welsh affairs select committee from 1992 until he joined the public accounts committee in 1996.

 Blair and Brown years (1997–2010)

 Hanson became the Parliamentary Private Secretary PPS to the Chief Secretary to the Treasury Alistair Darling in 1997.

 Hanson became a member of the Tony Blair government in the latter's first reshuffle in 1998 when he was appointed as an Assistant Government Whip.
 He was promoted in 1999 on his appointment as the Parliamentary Under-Secretary of State at the Wales Office.

 Following the 2001 general election he became the PPS to Prime Minister Tony Blair.

 Hanson served as the Minister of State at the Northern Ireland Office from the 2005 general election until 8 May 2007, when the Northern Ireland Assembly was restored after its period of suspension.

 On 21 February 2007, his appointment to the Privy Council was announced.

 Blair appointed Hanson to Minister of State at the new Ministry of Justice from 9 May 2007; he remained in that position until 8 June 2009.
 It was during this time that Hanson introduced the offence to the Public Order Act 1986 Part 3A section 29AB: To stir up hatred on the grounds of sexual orientation, in the Criminal Justice and Immigration Act 2008.

 Gordon Brown appointed Hanson as Minister of State for Security, Counter-Terrorism, Crime and Policing at the Home Office from 8 June 2009, until the loss of the 2010 general election exited Labour from government.